wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## Early life

-Yuuki was born at Iwate Prefectural Fukuoka Hospital in Ninohe, and grew up in Esashi.
+Yuuki was born in Ninohe, Iwate, and grew up in Esashi, Iwate.
 His mother, Yūko (née Jūmonji), was a nurse, and his father, Kōji, was a medical assistant and later a labor activist.[^2]

 ## Notes